-- knowledge of the applicant's condition will be contacted by the Local Authority for an opinion of the applicant's health and the impact on their housing needs, when the authority considers it to be appropriate to do so. - 2.2.6 Adapted properties will initially be offered to applicants with a need for such accommodation (e.g. due to disability), over those with no such need, even when those with a need might have waiting a shorter time than those without a need.
-A health or social care professional with direct knowledge of the applicant's condition will be contacted by the Local Authority for an opinion of the applicant's health and the impact on their housing needs when the authority considers it appropriate to do so. - 2.2.7 Properties purposely built for elderly applicants will always be offered to applicants that are elderly, over those with no such need, even when those with a need might have waiting a shorter time than those without a need.
-A health or social care professional, or other relevant professional, with direct knowledge of the applicant's condition will be contacted by the Local Authority for an opinion of the applicant's health and the impact on their housing needs, when evidence submitted by an applicant requires clarification on a point of accuracy or clarification of the prevailing circumstances of their condition. - 2.2.8 Properties suitable for applicants that have been approved by the Local Authority to adopt of foster, who require a larger property for an adoption of fostering placement to commence, will always be offered to such applicants, over those with no such need, even when those with a need might have waiting a shorter time than those without a need.
-Active involvement from the Local Authority's Children Services will be sought, when making decisions about housing allocations where there is involvement with an applicant or a usual member of their household, from the Local Authority's Children Services. - 2.2.9 Applicants with a need for six-bedrooms or more might be offered two properties that are adjacent for use as if they were a single property.
+A health or social care professional with direct knowledge of the applicant's condition will be contacted by the Local Authority for an opinion of the applicant's health and the impact on their housing needs when the authority considers it appropriate to do so.

+- 2.2.7 Properties purposely built for elderly applicants will always be offered to applicants that are elderly, over those with no such need, even when those with a need might have waited a shorter period of time than those without a need.
+A health or social care professional, or other relevant professional, with direct knowledge of the applicant's condition will be contacted by the Local Authority for an opinion of the applicant's health and the impact on their housing needs, when evidence submitted by an applicant requires clarification on a point of accuracy or clarification of the prevailing circumstances of their condition. - 2.2.8 Properties suitable for applicants that have been approved by the Local Authority to adopt of foster, who require a larger property for an adoption of fostering placement to commence, will always be offered to such applicants, over those with no such need, even when those with a need might have waited a shorter period of time than those without a need.
+Active involvement from the Local Authority's Children Services will be sought, when making decisions about housing allocations where there is involvement with an applicant or a usual member of their household, from the Local Authority's Children Services.

+2.2.9 Applicants with a need for six-bedrooms or more might be offered two properties that are adjacent for use as if they were a single property.